 Social networking has become a marketing force to be reckoned with.
 What better way to speak directly to people with similar interests and leverage word of mouth referrals to win new clients?
 To brand your business online, start with LinkedIn and Twitter accounts.
 Your professional profiles should contain important information clients may need and must be updated with current content.
 To maintain professionalism, don’t spam your social network contacts at every opportunity.
 Work to find a balance between sharing what’s interesting to you and what’s related to your business.

-If you are charismatic and have something powerful to share, then use your expertise to create a podcast or video blog.
-Give listeners and viewers a sense of who you are as an expert and as a professional.
+Give listeners and viewers a sense of who you are as an expert and as a professional with video content.
+Engage with followers on Instagram, or create video blogs.
 By sharing your personality, you can begin to build a circle of trust and drive new clients to your business.
 For best results, get a friend or colleague to help set lighting and edit for introductions and titles.

 Find independent consulting jobs with top companies through MBO’s marketplace